Mesothelioma and Asbestos

 - Chest pain

 - Breathing difficulties

 - Abdominal bloating and lumps

-Unfortunately, most mesothelioma patients aren't diagnosed until their illness has reached an advanced stage.
-Most doctors will recommend palliative therapy, which can help relieve the patient's pain and make life more comfortable.
-This may consist of radiation, chemotherapy, and surgery.
+Most doctors recommend palliative care, which can help relieve the patient's pain and make life more comfortable.
+Palliative care may consist of radiation, chemotherapy, and surgery.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help